adamwwilkinson/Obsidian-Vault/Electrical Engineering/Sinusoidal Sources and Phasors.md

 Given an unknown component with an impedance of a real part and an imaginary part.
 We can split that up as an resistor in series with an inductor or capacitor whether the imaginary part is positive or negatie respectively.

 This real number is called the *resistive part* while the imaginary number is called the *reactive part*.

+For the admittance we can say the real number is the *conductance* and the imaginary is the *susceptance*.

 ### Phasor Back to Real
 #todo lec 13/sep 11:35 Am